 - reduced appetite

 While apple cider vinegar didn't reduce total cholesterol or bad LDL cholesterol, it's interesting it did seem to reduce appetite.
-Other researchers have noted cider vinegar slows down gastric emptying or the time it takes for food to leave the stomach.
-This might partially explain it's effects on reducing appetite.
+Other researchers have shown cider vinegar slows down gastric emptying – in other words, the time it takes for food to leave the stomach.
+This might partially explain AVC's appetite reducing benefits .

 How Does Apple Cider Vinegar Work?

 While the science is complicated, experts think the acetic acid in vinegar activates an enzyme called AMPK which helps us make energy (ATP).
 Where do we get the energy from – our fat cells!
 So, by triggering the AMPK enzyme, ACV ramps up energy production, causing a reduction in body fat and body weight.